 Consultants support the effectiveness of nonprofit agencies and grantmakers in many ways and on many levels.
-Aligning the right consultant with an organization's need, budget, and work style can generate significant benefits for all involved.
 Based on lessons we've learned as well as the experiences of grantees we support, the S. D. Bechtel, Jr. Foundation offers resources for working with consultants.
-This series features a guide for helping organizations take steps to find, hire, and manage a consultant.
-It includes essays on working with consultants who specialize in high-interest topics: strategic planning, communications, evaluation, and fundraising.
+This series features a guide for helping organizations take steps to find, hire, and partner with a consultant.
+It includes Foundation-generated essays on working with consultants who specialize in strategic planning, communications, evaluation, and fundraising, as well as a resource developed by Equity in the Center on partnering with equity consultants.

-See the full series online at sdbjrfoundation.org/effectiveness/consultants
+Access the full series online at sdbjrfoundation.org/effectiveness/consultants or issuelab.org

-Start by reading this tutorial featuring nine steps to hiring any consultant.
+Start by reading this tutorial featuring nine steps to partnering with a consultant.
 It's accompanied by a set of frequently asked questions.

-View these essays when engaging consultants to support specialized needs.
+View these materials when engaging consultants to support specialized topics.